EdJnr/react-render/README.md

+# React Render & Optimization
+React components render, mount and unmount behaviour and how best to optimize performance in react components

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).